-- 9. A 25-year-old male presents with a three-day history of numbness and tingling in his right hand.
+- 7. A 25-year-old male presents with a three-day history of numbness and tingling in his right hand.
 One day preceding the development of these symptoms, he noted non-pruritic swelling of his entire forearm that lasted 36 hours and resolved spontaneously.
 Although he has been living in the United States for the past year, he spent the previous two years in rural Gabon, West Africa.
-Neurological evaluation and physical examination are significant only for decreased sensation in a glovelike distribution of the right hand.
-Which of the following is most likely to lead to the correct diagnosis? - (A) Skin snips - (B) C1 inhibitor levels - (C) Antifilarial antibody levels - (D) Giemsa-stained smears of blood drawn at night - 10.
-An adult presents with acute diarrhea and a temperature of 38.6°C two days after returning from a trip to Mexico.
-Which of the following is the most appropriate initial sten? - (A) Culture of a fecal specimen for Entamoeba histolytica. - (B) Examine a stool specimen for leukocytes and presence of blood. - (C) Obtain a stool culture for enteropathogenic Escherichia coli. - (D) Treat with metronidazole for possible amebiasis or giardiasis. - 11.
-The instructions included in a medical kit for travel should remind the user to avoid taking which of the following combinations of drugs? - (A) Doxycycline and bismuth subsalicylate - (B) Loperamide and ciprofloxacin - (C) Acetaminophen and mefloquine - (D) Diphenhydramine, trimethoprim and sulfamethoxazole
+Neurological evaluation and physical examination are significant only for decreased sensation in a glove-like distribution of the right hand.
+Which of the following is most likely to lead to the correct diagnosis?

+- (A) Skin snips

+- (B) C1 inhibitor levels

+- (C) Antifilarial antibody levels

+- (D) Giemsa-stained smears of blood drawn at night

-- 12. Which of the following is the most sensitive test for suspected chronic Chagas disease?
+- 8. Which of the following is the most sensitive test for suspected chronic Chagas disease?

 - (A) Serologic test for antibodies to Trypanosoma cruzi

 - (B) Culture of blood on LIT (liver infusion tryptose) medium

 - (C) Xenodiagnosis using 40 third-instar nymphs of Triatoma infestans

 - (D) Microscopic examination of peripheral blood for trypomastigotes

-- 13. If neither individuals nor population are treated, how long must vector control be continued to eliminate onchocerciasis from a designated region?
+- 9. If neither individuals nor population are treated, how long must vector control be continued to eliminate onchocerciasis from a designated region?

 - (A) Less than one year

 - (B) Five years

 - (C) 10 years

 - (D) More than 10 years

-- 14. Diagnosis and treatment of infected persons is an important means of interrupting transmission due to which of the following?
+- 10. Diagnosis and treatment of infected persons is an important means of interrupting transmission due to which of the following?

 - (A) American cutaneous leishmaniasis

 - (B) Mediterranean visceral leishmaniasis

 - (C) Gambian trypanosomiasis

 - (D) Chagas' disease